MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-export-dsr.md

 >  We recommend that administrators complete this step for Power Apps users.

 ## Step 13: Find personal data for the user in the Microsoft 365 Admin Center
 Some feedback mechanism in Power Apps are integrated with the Microsoft 365 Admin Center.
-For guidance on how to export personal data stored by the Microsoft 365 Admin Center, see ["How can I see my user's feedback?"](/power-virtual-agents/personal-data-summary).
-Global admins are able to manage this data within the Microsoft 365 Admin Center without the need for an M365 or Office license.
+For guidance on how to export feedback data stored by the Microsoft 365 Admin Center, see ["How can I see my user's feedback?"](/microsoft-365/admin/misc/feedback-user-control#how-can-i-see-my-users-feedback).
+A [Microsoft Entra Global Administrator](/entra/identity/role-based-access-control/permissions-reference) is able to manage this data within the Microsoft 365 Admin Center without the need for Microsoft 365 or Office licenses.

 > [!IMPORTANT]
 >  We recommend that administrators complete this step for Power Apps users.